Boords Logo

 What does a motion graphics designer do?

-Motion graphics designers (also known as motion designers or motion graphics artists) create moving artwork that’s used online, on TV or in films.
+A motion graphics designer (also known as motion designers or motion graphics artists) creates moving artwork that's used online, on TV or in films.
 By employing visual effects, animation and other cinematic techniques, they create a huge range of items including:

 • sparkle